Sign In / Sign Out

 - Map and Locations

 Through the BS program in nonprofit leadership and management, students are empowered to become successful professionals who work to advance the quality of life in communities.
 The nonprofit sector in the United States is unique in form and function.
 This sector includes institutions and individuals situated between government, public, business and commerce sectors.
-It is this sector, with more than 1.6 million organizations in the U.S., that employs more people than the finance, insurance and real estate industries combined.
+With more than 1.6 million organizations in the U.S., the sector employs more people than the finance, insurance and real estate industries combined.

 Philanthropy (voluntary action for the public good) is a hallmark of the nonprofit sector as individuals give their time, money and know-how to causes about which they care.
 Students in the nonprofit leadership and management program learn about the nonprofit sector through curriculum instruction and field experience.
 The required internship component of the program leads students to professional opportunities within the nonprofit sector.
-Within the undergraduate degree requirements, students also may choose to pursue the National Certified Nonprofit Professional credential through ASU's affiliation with the Nonprofit Leadership Alliance (formerly American Humanics, Inc.).
-For more information, students should access the school's website.
+Within the undergraduate degree requirements, students also may choose to pursue the National Certified Nonprofit Professional credential through ASU's affiliation with the Nonprofit Leadership Alliance: https://www.nonprofitleadershipalliance.org/credential/.

 Nonprofit Leadership and Management,